JiaHaoZhang8/learngit/readme.txt

 Git is a big distributed version control system.
-Git is a two software.
+Git is a good software.
 git is my favourite app.